ahk-d/TTS-Dataset-Maker/README.md

 ```

 This will:
-- Download the YouTube video and extract audio
+- Download the YouTube video and extract audio (cached if already downloaded)
-- Process it with AssemblyAI for transcription and speaker diarization
+- Process it with AssemblyAI for transcription and speaker diarization (cached if already processed)
 - Save the results to `output/tts_dataset.json` and `output/audio.wav`

+**Caching Options:**
+- `--force-download`: Re-download even if audio file exists
+- `--force-process`: Re-process with AssemblyAI even if JSON exists

 ### 2. Launch the Explorer Interface